davedf/mindmup/README.md

 Executing tests
 ---------------

-The server does very little apart from serving files.
-There are some server-side tests that you should run before committing, in the test folder.
-Run them with:
+We do a bunch of exploratory tests and some manual sanity tests before each release, and use this [ACC Matrix](https://github.com/mindmup/mindmup/wiki/Attribute%2C-Component%2C-Capability-matrix) to guide testing.
+Most client tests are in the MapJS project, so see that as well.
+This server does very little apart from some basic routing, so there are not many automated tests in this project.
+For server testing, there are a few RSpec tests that should run before commiting.
+Execute them with:

     rspec test/*.rb

 The tests don't depend on the .env file intentionally.
 Supply your own config as part of the test if needed.